yashsoodini/bazelinit/README.md

 This will create the following files:
 - `MODULE.bazel`: Contains the necessary Go dependencies for Bazel.
-- `BUILD`: A basic BUILD file.
+- `BUILD`: A basic BUILD file that contains a :gazelle target to generate BUILD files for your Go packages.
 - `go.mod`: A go.mod file for your project.

 ### C++

-The C++ subcommand is a work-in-progress and does not have any functionality yet.
+For C++ projects, use the `c++` subcommand.

 ```sh
 bazelinit c++
 ```

+This will create the following files:
+- `MODULE.bazel`: Contains the necessary C++ dependencies for Bazel.
+- `BUILD`: A basic BUILD file that contains a :gazelle target to generate BUILD files for your C++ packages.